sailpoint-oss/golang-sdk/api_v3/docs/NonEmployeeLifecycleManagementAPI.md

 [[Back to README]](../README.md)

-## CreateNonEmployeeSourceSchemaAttributes
+## Create a new Schema Attribute for Non-Employee Source

 > NonEmployeeSchemaAttribute CreateNonEmployeeSourceSchemaAttributes(ctx, sourceId).NonEmployeeSchemaAttributeBody(nonEmployeeSchemaAttributeBody).Execute()

-Create a new Schema Attribute for Non-Employee Source
+This API creates a new schema attribute for Non-Employee Source.
+The schema technical name must be unique in the source.
+Attempts to create a schema attribute with an existing name will result in a "400.1.409 Reference conflict" response.
+At most, 10 custom attributes can be created per schema.
+Attempts to create more than 10 will result in a "400.1.4 Limit violation" response.
+Requires role context of `idn:nesr:create`

 ### Example